dlotterman/metal_code_snippets/ipxes/rhcos/README.md

 ### Installing Redhat CoreOS on Equinix Metal via iPXE

-Disclaimer: This was written as a quick todo brain dump, apologies for horrible formatting and writting.
+Disclaimer: This was written as a quick todo brain dump, apologies for horrible formatting and writing.

-In the iPXE file for RedHat CoreOS, there are some attributes that deserve a explanation.
-It is worth noting that the CoreOS project seems to have a number of "provisioning level" architecture changes in flight, between the seperation of Operating System and OpenShift, FC <-> RH and it's current place in that versioning between 4.8 -> 4.10.
+In the iPXE file for RedHat CoreOS, there are some attributes that deserve an explanation.
+It is worth noting that the CoreOS project seems to have a number of "provisioning level" architecture changes in flight, between the separation of Operating System and OpenShift, FC <-> RH, and its current place in that versioning between 4.8 -> 4.10.
 It is highly likely that this documentation will be out of date before too long.

 For the most part, this follows the documentation on FC / RH branded sites for installing FC/RH CoreOS to Bare Metal via PXE / LiveOS / iPXE: